srilalithaveerubhotla/Keras-Project/README.md

-# KERAS PROJECTS
+# ADVANCED KERAS PROJECTS

-This repo contains a set of example datasets that I extensively practiced on Keras Done keras practice on
+This repo contains a set of example datasets that I extensively practiced on ADVANCED Keras neural networks

+Done practice on below datasets

 CIFAR 10,

 CIFAR 100,

 FASHION MNIST,

 [FRUITS DATASET](https://www.kaggle.com/moltean/fruits)

 Please download the above for running the code